Lambda-ABF: Simplified, Portable, Accurate and Cost-effective Alchemical Free Energy Computations: Numerical results

 Both the host-guest and the lysozyme-phenol complexes already constitute a good illustration of the efficiency of the lambda-ABF method to get absolute free energies of binding.
 Still, the main domain of interest for these techniques is drug design in which they are applied to real-life protein-ligand complexes.
 This is why we further test the method on a more realistic (and challenging) system: the cypD protein in complex with a ligand of the literature with a co-crystal structure and experimental affinity values\cite{guichou2016Ncom}.
 Different cyclophilins are key in biology and we focus ourselves on the cyclophilin-D protein (2472 atoms) in complex with one of the most potent inhibitors of reference \cite{guichou2016Ncom}, ligand 27, which consists of 54 atoms.
 These numbers make this system a perfect balance between a real-life application in the context of drug design, while still enabling a relatively long sampling time, even for polarizable FFs.
-Notably, one expects practical challenges in terms of orthogonal space sampling in the conformations of both the ligand and the protein without being able to identify precisely the associated degrees of freedom beforehand.
+Notably, we expect challenges in sampling the orthogonal space formed by the conformations of both the ligand and the protein, especially without being able to identify precisely the associated degrees of freedom beforehand.

 All these simulations used the AMOEBA18 FF for cypD and poltype 2\cite{walker2022automation} to get parameters for the ligand.